Stock Availability – Trees

 Fast growing small understorey tree from 3 to 6m in sunny or part shade areas with small, seedy, sweet edible white fruit in summer.
 Requires regular water and protection from wind and frost.

-Ready in September
+Ready in late December

 90mm pots at $8.00 each